Technigo/project-happy-thoughts/README.md

 - most recent thoughts are listed on top of the page
 - thoughts showing the message and the number of likes they received
 - controlled form to post new thoughts (between 5-140 characters)
-- implemented :heart: button for liking thoughts
+- implemented :heart: button for liking thoughts that updates the # of hearts
 - thoughts liked by the user have changed colour of the :heart: button

 ## :chart_with_upwards_trend: Future improvements